molgenis/molgenis.org/molgenis_documentation/user_documentation.md

 * Previous: Go to the previous page.
 * Next: Go to the next page.
 * Restart: Push this button when you want to start importing a new data set.
 It will redirect you to the start of this wizard.
-Pushing this button will kill the session but not the importing job.
+Pushing this button will restart the wizard.
+The upload job continues to upload the data set.
 * Finish: The same as Restart.